kwaldenphd/python-conditional-statements-functions/README.md

 By this point in the lab, your brain might be hurting.
 Mine is.

 Let's take a step back and think about *why* we would want or need to use functions in our code.

+IMAGE PLACEHOLDER

+Python functions can help with programming tasks in a number of key ways.

+They help yield **more concise code*** by eliminating the need to write out code for the same task multiple times.

+In doing so, they also **improve code readability**.

+Functions also help us **more effectively test and debug code**.

+Again, because we are creating reusable pieces or building blocks of code, we can more readily pinpoint where things are going wrong or not working in our code.

+By allowing us to define and call functions for common tasks, they **promote code reuse and modularity**.

 ### Additional Work With Functions